MercersKitchen/BYOD/README.md

 ---

-## For computers not using EPSB Imaging services OR Install Instructions for specific programs
+## Install Instructions for specific programs *or* computers not using EPSB Imaging services

 ### Chrome: ChromeSetup.exe, 20180613
 - Install Flash, set to ask (esp. for Cisco Academy)